Implementation of Water Resources Management Interventions in the Middle Awash Basin

-In November 2019 Aidenvironment started a new project in Ethiopia: Implementation of Water Resources Management Interventions for africaJUICE.
-The project will implement the recommendations made in an earlier Aidenvironment study.
-The aim is to prevent erosion, improve water retention and recharge, and develop water resources in the africaJUICE farm and in two tributaries of the Awash River (Biskelo and Worenso).
+In November 2019 Aidenvironment started a new project in Ethiopia: Implementation of Water Resources Management Interventions in the Middle Awash Basin.
+The project will be implementing the recommendations that Aidenvironment made in an earlier study.
+This study found that the development of water resources in the catchments of two tributaries of the Awash River (Biskelo and Worenzo), could:

-- Improve the relationships between the communities surrounding the africaJUICE farms and africaJUICE
+- Improve the relationships between the communities and private sector.

-- Make a positively impact on sustainability goals in environment, water, and gender
+- Positively impact on sustainability goals in environment, water and gender

 - Design and construction of water harvesting infrastructure

 Under this component the project will establish an institution that will support the development and management of the watershed in the two tributary rivers.
-Its purpose will be to facilitate the management and maintenance of the water resources infrastructures to be developed in the watersheds of the Worenso and Biskelo Rivers and oversee equitable division of water between africaJUICE and the communities.
-The aim is to increase water availability in the dry season and retain water upstream for community access in the upper regions, develop smallholder irrigation systems upstream from the Tibila Channel, and secure water access for africaJUICE outgrowers.
-Every effort will be made to have equal representation of men and women in the catchment committee.
+The aim of this institution is to facilitate the management and maintenance of the water resources infrastructures to be developed in the watersheds of Worenso and Biskelo Rivers and oversee equitable division of water between the communities and private sector.
+The institution has as the aim to increase water availability in the dry season and retain water upstream for community access in the upper regions, smallholder irrigation development upstream from the Tibila Channel and securing water access for private sector.
+The aim of the project is to have equal representation of men and women in the catchment committee.

 Design and construction of water harvesting infrastructure

-The africaJUICE farms contain large area of degraded land.
-Large gullies have formed and the erosion is starting to affect fruit plantations and farm infrastructure.
-In order to stop the erosion, the project will implement soil and water retention structures and work to re-establish trees and grasses to stabilize the soil.
-Other water harvesting infrastructure will be designed and built, including a reservoir to provide water for irrigation in the dry season.
+Within the catchments, large areas of degraded land exists.
+In these areas, major gullies have formed and the continuing erosion is starting to affect existing fields and infrastructure.
+In order to stop the erosion, the project will implement soil and water retention structures and work on re-establishing trees and grasses in order to hold the soil that is now exposed.

-Outside the africaJUICE farms in the Worenzo and Biskelo microcatchments
+Water retention structures in the Worenzo and Biskelo micro-catchments

-Currently the main problem of the Worenso and Biskelo rivers is their high peak flow and low dry season base flow.
-New water recharge and retention structures upstream will deliver a multitude of benefits to africaJUICE, the local communities and the environment gain a multitude of benefits.
+Currently the main problem of the Worenzo and Biskelo rivers is their high peak flow and low dry season baseflow.
+By undertaking water recharge and retention structures upstream, the communities, private sector and the environment gain a multitude of benefits.

-- Reduced peak flows, which will positively affect the people downstream who are currently affected by flooding
+- Reduce the speed of the peak flow, which will positively affect the people downstream who are currently experiencing floodings.

-The project will design and implement a range of water retention and recharge structures in both rivers to increase supplies of irrigation and drinking water.
+The project will be designing and implementing a range of water retention and recharge structures in both catchments, such that additional water will become available for irrigation and drinking water.

 For more information, please contact Rommert Schram